The A to Z for your IP.

 If the renewal fee is not paid by the end of the 6-month grace period, then the patent lapses.
 The applicant may have the option of restoring the patent if they can show that failure to pay the renewal fee was unintentional.
 The applicant must provide evidence to support this.

 If the patent is successfully restored, the Comptroller may issue a 2-month deadline within which the renewal fee has to be paid.
+If your application to restore the patent is rejected, you can request a hearing at the UKIPO.

 Third party rights: